There’s nothing quite like the theatre of Formula One.

 Beyond the Vettel-Alonso face-off, Brazil 2012 was also a race marked by endings.
 It was Michael Schumacher’s last F1 race, the last pole position for Jenson Button and Hamilton’s final race for McLaren, before his career-defining switch to Mercedes.

-In 2023, we can all look forward to a brand new Formula One calendar addition, the Las Vegas Grand Prix.
+In 2026, we can all look forward to a brand-new Formula One calendar addition in Madrid as the Spanish Grand Prix moves from Barcelona to the capital.